 So what’s the best way to lower caregiver stress?
 Getting help so you can take regular breaks to rest and recharge.

-But many caregivers find themselves avoiding getting help.
+But many caregivers avoid seeking help.

 These “reasons” only prevent us from getting the help we need and deserve.